How It Works

 The Process

-1. You tell us the GPU model, quantity, and when you plan to sell.
+- You tell us the GPU model, quantity, and when you plan to sell.

-3. You pay the premium upfront.
-Coverage begins.
+- You pay upfront.
+Coverage takes effect.

 What You Need to Know

-Backed by reinsurance
+- Backed by reinsurance

-You sell the hardware
+- You sell the hardware

-Warranty required
+- Warranty required

 What to Expect After You Reach Out

-1. Send us the GPU model, server configuration, quantity, and your planned timeline.
+- Send us the GPU model, server configuration, quantity, and your planned timeline.
 A purchase order or Bill of Materials speeds things up.

-Policies can be bound within days of first contact.
+The process typically completes within days of first contact.
 Complex configurations or multi-site deployments may take longer.

 Disposal Is on Your Schedule